 During the Second World War, evacuees occupied much of the house and it's thought that Dorothy and her husband lived in this east wing, supplemented only by a caravan which was used as a bedroom in what is now our tea-room courtyard.

-In our delightful tea-room, open from 10:30 until 4:30, you will have the choice of a variety of drinks, homemade scones and cakes, available throughout the day.
+In our delightful tea-room, open from 10.30am - 4.30pm you will have the choice of drinks, homemade scones and cakes, available throughout the day.
 On those hot summer days we also have a good selection of ice-creams!

 Fresh cakes and bakes

-Our scones are renowned for their quality, freshly baked every day.
+Our scones are renowned for their quality and are freshly baked every day.
 Come and try our traditional Acorn Bank Tea- a fruit scone with strawberry jam, clotted cream and a pot of tea.
-Our homemade cakes include Westmorland Pepper Cake.
+Our homemade cakes include regional specialty Westmorland Pepper Cake.

 Dairy-free and gluten free alternatives are available for most menu items.